 RICOTTA GNOCCHI without POTATOES

-Today we will see together how to make GNOCCHI WITHOUT POTATOES, an easy basic recipe to prepare homemade gnocchi in a few minutes that will be soft but not mushy, with a delicate flavor ideal with any type of seasoning.
+Today we’ll see how to make POTATO-FREE GNOCCHI, a very simple basic recipe to prepare homemade gnocchi in just a few minutes that will be soft, but not mushy, with a delicate flavor ideal with any kind of sauce.

-An alternative to traditional POTATO GNOCCHI, with a dough that is easy to knead and shape without being sticky, which you can then choose to simply cut into squares or give them the classic shape with a gnocchi board or a fork.
+An alternative to classic POTATO GNOCCHI, with a dough that’s easy to work and shape without being sticky.
+You can decide whether to cut them into small squares or give them the classic gnocchi shape using a gnocchi board or a fork.

-The dough for this recipe, a variant of classic GNOCCHI, is made up of a few simple ingredients that you probably already have at home: RICOTTA, ALL-PURPOSE FLOUR, EGGS, and PARMESAN, you don’t need anything else!
+The dough for this version of GNOCCHI contains just a few simple ingredients you may already have at home: RICOTTA, 00 FLOUR (all-purpose), EGGS and PARMESAN — you don’t need anything else!

-Preparing the recipe for GNOCCHI WITHOUT POTATOES is within everyone’s reach and no kitchen skills are needed.
-Just mix ricotta, flour, parmesan, eggs, and a pinch of salt together in a bowl.
-After a quick mix in the bowl with a fork, transfer the dough to a lightly floured work surface, knead quickly, form a ball, divide it into 4 parts, and without letting the dough rest, you can immediately shape your RICOTTA GNOCCHI without Potatoes.
+After a quick stir with a fork, transfer the mixture to a lightly floured work surface, knead briefly, form a ball, divide into 4 parts and — without letting the dough rest — you can immediately shape your RICOTTA GNOCCHI without Potatoes.

-These Potato-free Gnocchi with ricotta, due to their delicate, almost neutral flavor, are suitable for any type of seasoning: butter and sage, a simple tomato sauce, basil pesto, alla SORRENTINA with mozzarella and tomato sauce, today I decided to season them with ZUCCINI and SHRIMPS for a light but flavorful main course suitable also as a single dish.
+These potato-free ricotta gnocchi, because of their delicate, almost neutral taste, pair well with any type of sauce: butter and sage, a simple tomato sauce, basil pesto, the SORRENTINA with mozzarella and tomato sauce.
+Today I decided to dress them with ZUCCHINI and SHRIMP for a light but flavorful first course that also works as a main dish.

 • Difficulty: Very easy